matousidc/matousidc/README.md

 ## About me
 - Python enthusiast
+- Specializing in back-end development, data engineering and task automation
-- Currently working as a software integration specialist at AT&T
+- Currently working as a software integration specialist at AT&T, where I work on implementing task automation solutions into day-to-day work
-- Part of my job is developing task automation projects using Python
-- My areas of expertise in Python programming include task automation and data engineering
-- I’m currently working on improving my coding skills (back-end development) and learning about new concepts
+- Constantly working on improving my programming skills and knowledge
 - How to reach me: matousslonek@gmail.com

 <!---